Physsyb/Election_Analysis/README.md

    The purpose of this challenge is to complete the audit with some additional data requested by the electoral commision.
 This will be achieved by working from the      module’s `election_results.csv`, use `for` loops and conditional statements with membership and logical operators to find the requested results.
 Then, print the results to the command line and save them to your `election_results.txt` file.
 The additional data required are:
    * The voter turnout for each county
-   * The percentage if votes from each county out of the total count
+   * The percentage of votes from each county out of the total count
    * The county with the highest turnout.

 In this project, our final Python script will need to be able to deliver the following information when we `run` the script: